IsaacHatilima/laravel-api-starter-template/README.md

 ## 🛠 Development Commands

-Run these to maintain the 100/100 quality score:
+Run these for code quality, expectation is all green with all 100% for PHPInsights:

 ```bash
 # Fix code style